 Another important reason is based on data.
 If a student interacts with an older class that has low engagement performance, they are far less likely to keep watching other classes and stick with Skillshare, meaning they do not renew their membership, or subscribe at all.
 Meanwhile, those students who take more engaging classes are far more likely to subscribe and renew as Skillshare members.
 This tells us that if we’re not providing students with a catalog of engaging classes, they will not see the value in subscribing.
 And as we all know, we want to grow the number of subscribers so they can discover the many great classes you all do offer, and thus contribute to your earnings.

 Finally and very importantly, we want to ensure teachers find meaningful success on Skillshare.
 We have learned that teachers find the most success — and by success we mean they reach the most students, earn the most money, feel a part of our community, and are inspired in their creative lifestyle as a result — when they commit to publishing great new classes consistently and take responsibility for marketing and promoting those classes.
 If a class is languishing with minimal engagement and low reviews, we know the teacher isn’t reaping benefits from that class.

-Beginning June 2022, all classes on Skillshare will be required to meet a minimum threshold of engagement.
-This threshold will only apply to classes that have been on Skillshare for 12 months or more, as we know it can take time to build up engagement in new classes.
+All classes on Skillshare are required to meet a minimum threshold of class engagement performance.
+This threshold only applies to classes that have been on Skillshare for 12 months or more, as we know it can take time to build up engagement in new classes.